 So, a bit more on the technical aspect of an ellipsis:

 Traditionally an ellipses is formed by typing space, period, space, period, space, period, space ( . . . ) with whatever punctuation you’d normally have (see above).
 This is also a bit of a holdover from the days when type was set manually.
-That spacing also tends to play havoc with eBooks.
+But that spacing tends to play havoc with eBooks.
 Now that we lay out books digitally, we actually have an ellipsis character.
-So, what to do?
+So what to do?

 Doing it this way ensures that you won’t have lines that display on the Kindle like this: